phenompeople/mongodb/README.md

 ```$ docker run --restart=always  --name=mongodb -p 27017:27017 -td phenompeople/mongodb```

+**Note:**

-**Note:** If you remove the container all your data and configurations will be lost, and the next time you run the image the database will be reinitialized.
+* If you remove the container all your data and configurations will be lost, and the next time you run the image the database will be reinitialized.
+* MongoDB adds a user and group, mongodb, that runs the process and owns the associated files such as logs in /var/log/mongodb and database files in /var/lib/mongodb
+* You will need to add a user and group, for your new daemon user, as well as chown'ing the files to your new user and group.
+Linux understand users by IDs not by names, hence create a local user and group mongod

 1. To avoid this loss of data, you should mount a volume that will persist even after the container is removed.
-If you are using default configuration mount the volume to /var/lib/mongo
+If you are using default configuration file mount the volume to **/var/lib/mongo**

 ```$ docker run --restart=always --name=mongodb -p 27017:27017 -v /data:/var/lib/mongo -td phenompeople/mongodb```

  MongoDB’s official guide on deploying to production recommends using the XFS file system on Linux, especially when deploying the WiredTiger storage engine.